If you feel confused about your gender, you're not alone. Like adults, teenagers can experience a range of feelings about being male or female.

 Gendered Intelligence runs projects that enable young trans people to meet.
 Find out more on the Gendered Intelligence website.

-The people who support you may also offer support to your parents and family.
-They may liaise with your school as well.
+The people who support you may also offer support to your parents and family, and may also get in touch with your school.

 Coming out as trans